Alfresco/docs-alfresco/search-services/1.4/install/options.md

     > **Note:** The spell check functionality works with Search and Insight Engine when suggestion is enabled.

-6. (Optional) If you want to install Search and Insight Engine on a separate machine, set the `SOLR_SOLR_HOST` and `SOLR_ALFRESCO_HOST` environment variables before starting Search and Insight Engine, for more see [Configuring Search and Insight Engine]({% link insight-engine/1.4/config/index.md %}#search-and-insight-engine-externalized-configuration).
+6. (Optional) If you want to install Search and Insight Engine on a separate machine, set the `SOLR_SOLR_HOST` and `SOLR_ALFRESCO_HOST` environment variables before starting Search and Insight Engine, for more see [Configuring Search and Insight Engine]({% link search-services/1.4/config/index.md %}#search-and-search-services-externalized-configuration).

-    (Windows) update the `alfresco-insight-engine`/`solr.in.cmd` file:
+    (Windows) update the `alfresco-search-services`/`solr.in.cmd` file:

     ```bash
     set SOLR_SOLR_HOST=localhost